 Use Mini Elastic Bands For Long Loose Hair

-All you need are some mini hair braid elastic bands in a colour which tones with your hair.
-You can use these bands to create a tiny pony tail in the area you want the pin to sit and carefully push the pin into the elastic band so it sits firmly in place.
+Choose mini hair braid elastic bands in a colour which tones with your hair and create a tiny pony tail in the area you want the pin to sit.
+Carefully push the pin into the elastic band so it sits firmly in place.
 You can also use this trick to place a hair comb in your hair and ensure it doesn’t slip, even if you want to wear your hair down.

 With thanks to:

 www.jennedwards.com (hair and make-up in photographs and videos)